 19. Office copy or extract to be given

-Any person shall be entitled to have an office copy or extract of any bill of sale, and of any affidavit filed under this Act, upon paying the prescribed fee, or if he make such copy or extract himself the Registrar shall, upon satisfying himself that such copy or extract is correctly made, certify to the same upon payment of the prescribed fee.
+Any person shall be entitled to have an office copy or extract of any bill of sale, and of any affidavit filed under this Act, upon paying the prescribed fee, or if he make such copy or extract himself the registrar shall, upon satisfying himself that such copy or extract is correctly made, certify to the same upon payment of the prescribed fee.

 [Section 19 inserted by No. 52 of 1957 s.
 2; amended by No. 113 of 1965 s.
 8; No. 74 of 1981 s.
 6; No. 49 of 1983 s.
 7.]

-20. Registration to be prima facie evidence of due execution, etc.
+20. Registration to be prima facie evidence of due execution etc.

-Every bill of sale registered and affidavit filed under this Act shall, if purporting to have been duly executed or sworn, be prima facie presumed to have been duly executed or sworn, and an office copy of any bill of sale and the schedules or inventories or affidavit purporting to be certified to by the Registrar (of whose signature judicial notice shall be taken in all Courts), and every certificate purporting to be signed by the Registrar of the time when the same shall have been registered or renewed shall, in all Courts, and before all arbitrators or other persons, be received as prima facie evidence of the contents of the bill of sale and the schedules or inventories thereto, or of the affidavit; of the signatures of the parties thereto who purport to have signed the same; of the signatures of the attesting witnesses thereto; of the fact that the said bill of sale has been duly registered and renewed and the affidavit duly filed, and of the time when the same shall have been registered or filed.
+Every bill of sale registered and affidavit filed under this Act shall, if purporting to have been duly executed or sworn, be prima facie presumed to have been duly executed or sworn, and an office copy of any bill of sale and the schedules or inventories or affidavit purporting to be certified to by the registrar (of whose signature judicial notice shall be taken in all courts), and every certificate purporting to be signed by the registrar of the time when the same shall have been registered or renewed shall, in all courts, and before all arbitrators or other persons, be received as prima facie evidence of the contents of the bill of sale and the schedules or inventories thereto, or of the affidavit; of the signatures of the parties thereto who purport to have signed the same; of the signatures of the attesting witnesses thereto; of the fact that the said bill of sale has been duly registered and renewed and the affidavit duly filed, and of the time when the same shall have been registered or filed.

 [Section 20 amended by No. 41 of 1925 s.
 6.]